finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 Making sure your OSPO is business critical:

-- Compliance:   can you demonstrate compliance wins, that have made a material difference?
+- Compliance: Can you demonstrate compliance wins, that have made a material difference?
 - License Management:
 - Software Inventory: are there cost implications to understanding the open source inventory, and replacing proprietary software with open source.
 - Recruitment:  can you show improved talent retention?